 5. Avoid ribbon wrinkle

-If you’re seeing seemingly random diagonal lines on your print you’re probably dealing with ribbon wrinkle.
+If you’re seeing seemingly random diagonal lines on your printed image, you’re probably dealing with ribbon wrinkle.
 The main culprit of ribbon wrinkle is too much heat, so your first option is to lower the heat setting.
 If that doesn’t work, make sure your printer is set up properly.
-Check that the ribbon is loaded correctly, the media guides are set properly, and the head pressure is balanced.
-If you’re still experiencing issues you might want to reach out to your supplier to ensure your media and ribbon combination is ideal.

 Topic:

-About author hirokato
+About author carys fisher

 Related Articles